Original source: Limelight Networks

-Netflix, Disney+ and other top OTT video services immediately come to mind, of course.
+Netflix, Disney+ and other top OTT video services immediately come to mind.
 But if you think about it, video streaming has ultimately crept into nearly every facet of our daily lives.

 Work, family, and friends are often only accessible via Zoom.
 Students stream courses online every day.
 And attending live events now often means accessing the live stream from the comfort — or confinement — of your couch.

-So, given the ways we all interact with video streaming every day, is it any surprise that we're trying to make it a better and more engaging social experience with Ultra-low latency streaming?
+So, given how we all interact with video streaming daily, is it any surprise that we're trying to make it a better and more engaging social experience with Ultra-low latency streaming?

 Ultra-low latency video streaming is, quite simply, realtime streaming with practically no delay between what's happening live and what you're seeing on your screen.

 Ex Machina Group offers a great in-depth explanation of ultra-low latency1.
 But to summarize, here are the technical definitions of different types of latencies:

 Legacy — 20—45+ seconds of delay, acceptable for most social media platforms and some cable TV programs and live linear streaming

 Reduced Latency — 5–20 seconds, matches typical traditional broadcast and cable latency in the 5-8 second range, common for e-sports and cable TV programs